OfficeDev/Microsoft-Teams-Samples/samples/graph-activity-feed-broadcast/csharp/README.md

    - Choose Upload a custom App
    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+ ** Note: App display name is used to get app id.

 ## Further reading